joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-17-differential-radius.md

 ### Analysis

-Another way to go is playing with the definition directly.
+One way to go is playing with the definition directly.

 Call the aspect ratio $a/b$ of the rectangle $\gamma,$ then the area is $A = \gamma a^2$ and the perimeter is $P=2a(1+\gamma).$